JeonghwaLee-TwinDAD/Behavioral-Cloning/README.md

 ### Files included

-- `model.py` The script used to create and train the model.
+- `model.ipynb` The script used to create and train the model.
 - `drive.py` The script to drive the car
 - `utils.py` The script to provide image preprocess and augumentation
 - `model.h5` The model weights.